Department Chair: James Schnepf

 398 Honors Senior Essay, Research or Creative Project.
 (4)

-Required for graduation with "Distinction in Mathematics/Computer Science" or "Distinction in Computer Science."
+Required for graduation with "Distinction in Computer Science."
 Prerequisite: HONR 396 and approval of the department chair and director of the Honors Thesis program.
 For further information see HONR 398.